cs-clarence/git-primer/README.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

-> If you turned an existing non-empty folder into a repository, it will list all the files in the folder.
+> If you turned an existing non-empty folder into a repository, it will list all the files in the repository as `untracked`.

 Try to create a file in repository, in my case, I created a file `README.md` that contains a single line of text:
 ![README.md-1](images/README.md-1.png)